 Promoting your small business on social media can help to grow your brand and bring in new customers.
 But it’s often tricky deciding just what to post.
 If that feels like you, then this quick guide will help you on your way.

-So you’re a small business owner.
+So … you’re a small business owner.
 You’ve heard all the buzz about using social media to promote and market your business.
-You want a piece of that action.
+You want to piece of that action.
 You’ve set up the channels, and you’re good to go.
 But you’re not sure what your posts should be about.

 If that’s you, then help is at hand.
 This post will guide you through the things you need to bear in mind, and what sort of posts will suit your business and its audience.
 So grab your favourite brew, and let’s get stuck in!